chrisxfire/chrisxfire.github.io/content/notes/tools/visual-studio/testing-tools/unit-testing.md

 Key points:
 * Use unit tests as both design documentation and functional specifications.
 * Visual Studio installs the Microsoft unit testing frameworks for managed and native code (MSTest).
+  * Note: MSTest is both a *framework* and an *adapter* to that framework.
-* Visual Studio Test Explorer also supports 3rd-party testing frameworks (xUnit, NUnit, others).
+* Visual Studio Test Explorer also supports 3rd-party adapters to the MSTest framework: xUnit, NUnit, others(?).

 # Generating Unit Tests and Generating Code
 ## Generating Unit Tests from Existing Code